 Evaluate your students’ performance on groupings of skills.
 Which skills might students need additional practice on?

 Consider Item-Specific Performance

-Near the bottom of your performance data page you are able to download a Question Report to see which questions students answered correctly or incorrectly.
+Near the bottom of your Analyze Data page you are able to download a Question Report to see which questions students answered correctly or incorrectly.

 For each question, you can see exactly which skill was assessed.
 How did your students’ performance compare on the literary and informational passages?
 Was their performance about the same, or quite different?
 Were there individual questions or types of questions that your students struggled with most?

 Instructional Next Steps

 You can then use the data you’ve gathered from the assessment to plan an upcoming lesson on CommonLit.
 For instance, perhaps your 8th grade students had lower performance on Vocabulary & Language questions for this assessment.
 You could then head to the CommonLit digital library and filter by grade-level, genre, and/or standard to find an appropriate text to give your students additional practice.